a327ex/www/content/posts/super_people_design_review.md

 In this case, class selection, personal supply and armory are all systems that happen outside any given match but that add predictability to it.

 The armory system is the only one that you can effectively be grinded, so there's still room for an additional system that lets the conscientious feel like they're working towards something/accumulating something over multiple rounds.
 Technically there already are systems which somewhat fit this, the first being the game's ranking system (normal MMR stuff) and then gold as a currency.
-But these feel somewhat weak, so I'm not sure about it.
+But these feel somewhat weak, so I'd add yet another grindy system that feels more compelling.
+What it would be exactly though kind of beats me, I'm not feeling like too much of an ideaguy as I write this...

 Either way, that's all I wanted to say about this game's design.
 At all other levels of analysis this game is designed properly.
 Animations, shooting, driving, map design, netcode, class design, etc, everything is implemented properly and it's hard for the find flaws with any of it.
-The biggest flaws are definitely in all this high level stuff that's more subtle to reason about and it would be sad to see this game not get the popularity it deserves due to mistakes here.
-Great game otherwise, I'll probably end up playing it for 1000+ hours if it doesn't die too quickly after release.
+The biggest flaws are definitely in all this high level stuff that's softer and more subtle to reason about, and it would be sad to see this game not get the popularity it deserves due to easily correctible mistakes here.

+Devs will 100% not read this but still feels like a good exercise to write it all out anyway.
+Great game, I'll probably end up playing it for a few thousand hours if it doesn't die too quickly after release.

+[Subscribe to my newsletter](https://buttondown.email/a327ex) if you want to get posts like this one in your inbox.